TRIQS/triqs/doc/installation/ubuntu.rst

 .. highlight:: bash

-Installing required libraries on Ubuntu 14.04LTS
+Installing required libraries on Ubuntu
 ===================================================

-TRIQS has been installed and tested on Ubuntu 14.04.
+TRIQS has been installed and tested on Ubuntu 14.04 and later.
 Earlier versions are not supported.

 Install the following packages which are necessary to build TRIQS and use it::